dt2014/Distributed_Computing_Project/README.md

 - A Tweet Harvester
 - Scripts for CouchDB Views
-- Congestion Tagging
+- Congestion Flag
 - Web Service

 There are individual README files in component folders.
-See there for the details to invoke the system.
+See there for the details to find source code and invoke the system.